ajnirp/musicbox/README.md

 3. The code for checking whether a file is empty or not (that is, the `file_is_empty()` function in `src/file.cpp`) was taken from [here](http://www.cplusplus.com/forum/windows/10853/)
 4. The frame capture code was supplied to us by our course instructor.
 It can be found [here]()
 5. The music we used for our video was taken from [Open Game Art](http://opengameart.org/content/sage-of-corinth-music).
-6. Swamp painting taken also [Open Game Art](from http://opengameart.org/content/rhythos-modified-lpc-assets)
+6. Swamp painting (not used) taken also from [Open Game Art](from http://opengameart.org/content/rhythos-modified-lpc-assets)

 References
 ----------